wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 In this guide, you will:

-- Create a simple AI Agent that provides motivational quotes.
+- Create a simple AI Agent that provides math tutoring assistance.
-- Develop the AI Agent integration using Ballerina Integrator.
+- Use Ballerina Integrator to develop the AI Agent integration.
 - Push the AI Agent to Devant from Ballerina Integrator, which will automatically build and deploy it into the development environment.
 - Test the AI Agent by sending prompts.
 - Promote it to the production environment and use it as an API.